 Tax minimization in Holland

-because of the nature of this simple form of business organization.
-Apart from the usual taxes for companies, investors in the Netherlands can benefit from using some simple but effective cost reducing strategies
+There are a number of strategies which can be used in the benefit of your company when paying taxes in the Netherlands.
+Most Dutch legal entities must register for VAT purposes and, according to the type of activity, companies may need to register an EORI number.
+Sole traders generally benefit from a lighter tax regime because of the nature of this simple form of business organization.
+Apart from the usual taxes for companies, investors in the Netherlands can benefit from using some simple but effective cost reducing strategies.

 Tax planning strategies in the Netherlands